cjbottaro/faktory_worker_ex/README.md

 You should be able to go to [http://localhost:7420](http://localhost:7420) and see the web ui.

+## Features

+* Middleware
+* Connection pooling
+* Support for multiple Faktory servers
+* Comprehensive supervision tree
+* Decent integration tests

 ## What's missing?

-* Responding to the terminate signal (from the Faktory server)
+* Responding to the terminate signal from the Faktory server

 ## Issues / Questions